ajitgoel/Notes/InterviewQuestions/Angular2/Notes.md

 - There are two types of dependencies, first is the dependencies and then there are dev dependencies.
 The dev ones are required during the development process and the others are needed to run the application.
 - The "build:watch": "tsc -p src/ -w" command is used to compile the typescript in the background by looking for changes in the typescript files.

-**Explain systemjs.config.json file.**
+====**Explain systemjs.config.json file.**==
-This file contains the system files required for Angular JS application.
-This loads all the necessary script files without the need to add a script tag to the html pages.
-The typical files will have the following code.
+==This file contains the system files required for Angular JS application.
+This loads all the necessary script files without the need to add a script tag to the html pages.== The typical files will have the following code.

 ```
 /**
  * System configuration for Angular samples